dungphan90/PersonalPage/blog-posts/accelerator-neutrinos.md

 <img src="https://render.githubusercontent.com/render/math?math=\pi^\pm\rightarrow\nu_\mu %2B \mu^\pm">

+The common design for all neutrino beam

 In an ideal world, we would like to have a mono-energetic, pencil neutrino beam, meaning all the neutrinos in the beam have the same energy and same direction.